 Washing clothes and other textiles sometimes raises questions.
 We try to give care advice on each product page the best we can, but a separate article still defends its place for spreading knowledge on the subject.

 A guide to wrapping a Shemagh-scarf around the head Shemagh-scarf is a convertible piece of gear.
 Unlike your everyday neck-warmer, it serves as a balaclava, or even as a makeshift backpack if it comes to it...
 Keeping it to headgear: this scarf offers protection against wind, sand, and snow as well as against extreme colds AND extreme heat.
 This might come in handy if you leave your cap somewhere during winter but still have your scarf.

 Paracord bracelet DIY instructions

-Be ready for the situation where you might suddenly need a short length of string, line or cord - for example pitching a tent or to replace a snapped shoe lace - by wearing a paracord bracelet.
-By following these instructions you will get a paracord bracelet, that contains 2,5-3,0 m long piece of paracord always with you.
-No extra part, for example buckles are necessary.
+Be ready for the situation where you might suddenly need a short length of string, line, or cord - for example, pitching a tent or to replace a snapped shoelace - by wearing a paracord bracelet.
+By following these instructions you will get a paracord bracelet, so you'll have a 3-meter / 10-foot piece of paracord always with you.
+No extra parts such as buckles are necessary.